Energy-dispersive X-ray computed tomography (ED-CT)

 -

-How the CXC enables ED-XRD
+How ED-CT is enabled by the CXC

 Key points